UNC-Libraries-data/Python/index.md

 The concepts are covered in more depth in our full-length [Introductory Materials](Intro/Introduction.html), if you'd like to review beforehand.

+## [Week 2]

+We'll introduce [Jupyter Notebooks and literate programming](Jupyter/Jupyter-Notebooks.html).
+Then we'll return to the [Introductory Materials](Intro/Introduction.fall2020.html#Pseudocode-and-Comments) to review fundamental concepts, packages, file paths, and a few important extensions.

 ## Practice Exercises (Introduction)
 **[Exercises](Intro/Exercises.html)**<br/>
 **[Solutions](Intro/Exercises_Solutions.html)**